What to Expect with Laser Hair Removal

 To get permanent hair reduction, three to five treatments is generally required.
 It is impossible to know exactly know how many treatments you will need.
 Each successive treatment will continue to reduce more hair and bring you closer to your goal.

-Some people are slow hair growers and can take longer breaks between treatments; nevertheless, waiting longer than 3 months may reduce the effectiveness of your treatment.
+Some people are slow hair growers and can take longer breaks between treatments; nevertheless, waiting longer than three months may reduce the effectiveness of your treatment.

 Remember: no waxing, plucking or threading 10 days prior to your treatment